 Laws, Vol. 7, Issue 1, Article 9, 2018

 16 Pages Posted: 13 Oct 2017 Last revised: 5 Mar 2018

 Date Written: October 13, 2017

-In the past decade, policymakers and commentators across the world have called for the introduction of copyright reform based on the U.S. fair use model.
+In the past decade, policymakers and commentators across the world have called for the introduction of copyright reform based on the fair use model in the United States.
 Thus far, Israel, Liberia, Malaysia, the Philippines, Singapore, South Korea, Sri Lanka and Taiwan have adopted the fair use regime or its close variants.
 Other jurisdictions such as Australia, Hong Kong and Ireland have also advanced proposals to facilitate such adoption.

 Suggested Citation: Suggested Citation